 Benefits of Dry Brining vs Wet Brining

-The benefits that dry brining add over wet brining are many in my opinion.
+In my opinion, the benefits that dry brining adds over wet brining are many.
 They are:

-- Remember to pat dry the surface before grilling, especially if you want a whiskey brown sear.
-Otherwise, with the added surface moisture, it will be more like a steam than a sear.
+- Remember to pat dry the surface of the meat before grilling, especially if you want a whiskey brown sear.
+Otherwise, with the added surface moisture, it will be more like giving your meat a steam rather than a sear.

-- Cooking times are often reduced so keep an eye on your meat and be ready to remove from the fire earlier.
+- Cooking times are often reduced slightly so keep an eye on your meat and be ready to remove it from the fire earlier.